Dr. Concilio is an Assistant Professor of Environmental Science and Policy in the School of Behavioral and Social Sciences.

 M.S.
 Ecology, University of Toledo

 My research focuses on global change, invasive species, and restoration and management of grassland and rangeland ecosystems.
 I employ a diversity of research methods, including ecological field trials, greenhouse experiments, and stakeholder interviews to measure impacts of global change on plant communities and ecosystems and to test the effectiveness and feasibility of land management approaches.
-Through outreach activities and close collaboration with researchers and practitioners from a range of different backgrounds, I work to translate my scientific results to conservation action.
-Over the last decade, I have worked in the Eastern Sierra Nevada, CA, and more recently in the Front Range of Colorado.
-I am currently setting up projects to study invasive species impacts and spread in Travis County and welcome student input and involvement in my research.
-To learn more about my research or outreach efforts, see http://amyconcilio.com/research/.
+Through outreach activities and close collaboration with researchers and practitioners from a range of different backgrounds, I work to translate my scientific results to conservation and restoration action.
+I have worked on research in mixed-conifer forests of the Western Sierra Nevada, CA, rangeland ecosystems of the Eastern Sierra Nevada, CA, and high elevation grasslands of the Front Range of Colorado.
+My current research explores restoration effectiveness in invaded grasslands at Commons Ford Metropark, ecosystem services of urban green spaces in Austin, TX, and the impacts of climate change, land use change, and invasive species on Hill Country grassland and forest ecosystems in Spicewood, TX.
+To learn more about my research and outreach efforts, see http://amyconcilio.com/research/.

 Publications & Articles